.avif)

 Further guidance is available in the Azure Landing Zone documentation.

-Our experience with Azure Landing Zone helped us turn Azure foundations into repeatable, governed building blocks that teams could safely scale across subscriptions, regions, and business units.
-In delivery work, we focused on standardizing identity, networking, policy, and operations so application teams could move faster without bypassing security or compliance requirements.
+Our experience with Azure Landing Zone helped us turn Azure foundations into repeatable, governed platform patterns that teams could scale safely across subscriptions, regions, and business units.
+In delivery work, we focused on making core controls (identity, networking, policy, logging, and cost management) consistent and automatable so application teams could ship faster without creating security gaps or unmanaged drift.

 Some of the things we did include: